 Taking the time to follow the proper steps in filing a workers’ compensation claim is key to collecting the benefits you deserve.
 Always file a claim, whether or not you lost time from work.
 This can help ensure you are covered if problems from the injury come up later.

-If you have been injured at work, consider contacting a workers’ compensation lawyer with experience in employment law.
+If you have been injured at work, consider contacting a workers’ compensation attorney at Franks, Koenig & Neuwelt to learn more.
 An attorney can help protect your rights and the financial resources you need to move forward in your life.